Skip to main content

 Small changes may be due to:

 • Using more than 25% of your credit limit.
-This is known as credit utilisation and you can see more on this under your score analysis.
+This is known as credit usage (or credit utilisation) and you can see more on this under your score analysis.

 • How frequently you have used your credit card in the last 6 months.